+F6.
 Conclusions and Recommendations

-It is important to include culvert inlets where culverted watercourses exist within our integrated drainage and wastewater models.
+It is important to include culvert inlets where culverted watercourses exist within our integrated urban drainage network models.
 The appropriate arrangement for each culvert inlet should be represented in the model by applying suitable parameter values to reflect the inlet type, edge type, material and barrel shape.
 The consequences of applying inappropriate values, or not including the culvert inlet at all, could lead to incorrect levels being predicted in the upstream watercourse.

-Empirical parameter values are available for a variety of inlet arrangements (as listed with the ICM helpfiles), however the range currently presented in previous studies is more relevant to the types of culverts found in the US.
-We have listed the types of culvert inlets more typically found in the UK and recommended parameter values to use for these arrangements.
-Some of these values have been either interpreted from the available sources, or arrived at using best judgement.
-If more accurate values are required by the industry, it is suggested that CFD modelling is undertaken to give a more comprehensive set of parameters.
+Empirical parameter values are available for a variety of inlet arrangements (as listed in the helpfiles for many modelling programs), however the range currently presented in previous studies is more relevant to the types of culverts found in the US.
+The types of culvert inlets more typically found in the UK have been listed and recommended parameter values for these arrangements have been provided.
+Some of these values have been either interpreted from the available sources or arrived at using best judgement.
+If more accurate values are required, it is suggested that CFD modelling is undertaken to give a more comprehensive set of parameters.